csh970605/csh970605.github.io/_posts/2023-03-30-Random_Forest_Regression.md

 # What is random forest regression?

-It is type of ensemble learning which is the process of using multiple models, trained over the same data, averaging the results of each model ultimately finding a more powerful predictive/classification result.
+It is type of ensemble learning which is the process of using multiple models, trained over the same data, averaging the results of each model ultimately finding a more powerful predictive/classification result.<br><br>

 ## The process of making a random forest regression
 ---